nodinosaur/nodinosaur/README.md

+### 🌳
 ### Hi, I'm George. 👋

-### I'm an Engineering Manager, Developer (with a lot of experience) and FlutterLDN Presenter!
+I am currently working as a Head of Mobile Engineering.
+I liaise and organise but I do enjoy coding!

 - 🔭 I’m currently working at the MailOnline
+- 😼 I’m The Chief and Founder of [FlutterLDN](https://www.flutterldn.dev)
 - 💬 Ask me about Flutter, Android, _(even ActionScript)_ or just try your luck!
 - 🌱 I’m always learning, but I have also coded a lot!
 - ⚡ Fun fact: I tried blogging once, before it was a thing!